ibm-cloud-docs/citrix-daas/getting-started.md

 ### Classic
 {: #set-up-user-permissions-classic}

+{{site.data.keyword.cvad_full}} Classic is deprecated.
+As of 12-4-23, you can't create new instances, and access to free instances will be removed.
+Any instance that still exists on that date will be deleted.
+Migrate your information to Citrix Virtual Private Cloud.
+{: deprecated}

 To provision {{site.data.keyword.cvad_full_notm}}, classic infrastructure users need these permissions:
+{: deprecated}

 | Category | Permission |
 | -------- | ---------- |